Dogs could be trained to sniff out malaria in people according to new research aimed at preventing the spread of the deadly disease.

 The results of the study are broadly in line with the criteria for procurement of rapid diagnostic tests.

-One exciting possibility for the future is developing artificial odour sensors to detect malaria parasites, but until then trained dogs could be a useful alternative at ports of entry.
+The researchers say that in future artificial odour sensors might be developed to detect malaria parasites, but until then trained dogs could be a useful alternative at ports of entry.